 g) manage the ever-growing data explosion while still providing good response times

-PS: you can learn more about the Data Vault model and methodology at: http://LearnDataVault.com
+ps: you can learn more about the data vault model and methodology at: http://datavaultalliance.com